Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 ## Using the web console

 The web console provides an interface for managing settings and seeing the real-time status of every component.
-It can be accessed through any web browser at the address `http://<control_server_ip>:<control_server_port>`.
+It can be accessed through any web browser at the address `http://<statici IP>:<port>`.

 Multiple users may access the web console simultaneously.